 The median age of a typical searcher was 31 in 2022 and 2023, according to the Search Fund Study by Stanford.
 While more universities are growing search fund incubators, older people like Stimpson go into search too.

-Stimpson went into searching with having a family and a mortgage, which he said was a big leap for him.
+Stimpson went into searching while having a family and a mortgage, which he said was a big leap for him.
 Instead of creating a business from scratch, he chose to go down the search path due to financial need to support his family.

 “I needed to make sure that I had all my ducks in a row,” Stimpson said.
 “This was my chance to take the training wheels off and see if I can do this on my own.”